msespos/memory-card-game/README.md

 Play it here: https://github.com/msespos/memory-card-game

 This was created with React as an exercise in working with functional components, state and hooks.
-It is an Odin project project.
+It is an Odin Project project.

 Have fun!